nefelibata28/NTU-Academic-Projects/Year4/SC3020/README.md

-# SC3020 – Database Systems Principles
+# SC3020 – Database System Principles

-This folder includes two major projects for the module **CS3030 – Database Systems Principles**,  with implementation code, demo videos, and written reports.
+This folder includes two major projects for the module **SC3020 – Database System Principles**,  with implementation code, demo videos, and written reports.

 ---